 Art, Activism and Social Justice

 It is perhaps a sign of the current climate that over the past few years, I have been asked to work on a number of different projects around the broad themes of art, activism and social justice.
-At first I resisted, not really believing the the art world, and the world of political activism was neat fit.
-I was especially reluctant to get involved with the Journey to Justice, and its celebration of Dr Martin Luther King.
-Wasn't he just a wishy washy dreamer?
+Here are examples of some of the project which explore these themes.

 Journey to Justice

-For the exhibition we produce two timelines covering the period from 1800-2016, and through local stories we explored the contribution of local Nottingham people to the struggle for gender, LBGT and race equality,
+Journey to Justice was held as the National Justice Museum, Nottingham and explored human rights movements in Nottingham.
+For the exhibition we produce two timelines covering the period from 1800-2016, and through local stories we explored the contribution of local Nottingham people to the struggle for gender, LBGT and race equality, We are continuing this work with other museums.

 The Place is Here : Nottingham Contemporary

-The starting-point for this exhibition is a pivotal decade for British culture and politics: the 1980s.
-Spanning painting, sculpture, photography, film and archives, The Place Is Here brings together a wide range of works by more than 30 artists and collectives.
-The questions they ask – about identity, representation and what culture is for – remain vital today.This exhibition traced some of the urgent conversations that were taking place between black artists, writers and thinkers during the 80s.
+The Place Is Here was held last year and bought together a wide range of works by more than 30 artists and collectives, and charted some of the urgent conversations that were taking place between black artists, writers and thinkers during the 80s.
 Against a backdrop of civil unrest and divisive national politics, they were exploring their relationship to Britain’s colonial past as well as to art history.
-Many artists were looking to the Civil Rights movement in America, Black feminism, Pan-Africanism, the struggle over apartheid, and the emergent fields of postcolonial and cultural studies.
+I am currently working with the gallery, and Nottingham Black Archive to document, and produce learning material based upon the themes of the exhibition.
+The website from this work will be launched later in 2018.